Top 12 Database Designer Skills to Put on Your Resume

 12. Cassandra

-Cassandra is a highly scalable, distributed, and open-source NoSQL database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
+Cassandra is a highly scalable, distributed, open-source NoSQL database designed for massive datasets with high availability and no single point of failure.

 Why It's Important